6.3.2 |

 religionist, sexualist and other

-exclusivist or supernaturalist leaves before the end of the term, there is
+supernaturalist leaves before the end of the term, there is a fair chance

-meantime.
-If so, then those old schools do, as it were, become new
+If so, then these old schools do, as it were, become new

-new interideological public or private schools prove to be
+Ananorm, and should new interideological public or private schools prove to

 every reason to establish their own institutes.

-institute, every school, every assembly center is a luxury, because
+Every research institute, every school, every assembly center is a luxury,

 Dharma can be taught and received in